meesrutten/performance-matters-server-side/README.md

 - Uses system fonts

 #### To increase performance further
+By using `fs.writeFile` I tried to download all the images, then compress and resize them with `sharp` and then write those to a folder for the client.
 I tried to get the images and resize/compress them before sending them to the client but I failed.
 To increase performance most I need to find a way to resize/compress the images.